ruffp/solace-client-integrations/README.md

 Once you created the queues with the [provisioning](#Folder provisioning) part, you can start playing with the samples:

 * In each plain-java projects you have a bash script `launcher.sh <name>` at the root to start subscribing or publishing messages.
-* Spring-Boot project relies on the `solace-spring-boot-starter` which contian all the dependencies for starting publishing/subscribing to Solace.
+* Spring-Boot project relies on the `solace-spring-boot-starter` which contain all the dependencies for starting publishing/subscribing to Solace.
-* Spring-Boot RabbitMQ (will) contains a Publisher and Subscriber samples for a Solace-Rabbit integration.
+* Spring-Boot RabbitMQ contains a Publisher and Subscriber samples for a Solace-Rabbit integration.

 To summarize each project: